3rd (Lahore) Division: Western Front 1914

 Thank heaven the Meerut Division will get a better chance."

 When the troops were relieved in November 1914, the reassembled division defended a section of the front in Indian Corps' sector.

 Western Front 1915

-After winter operations (in which the Indian soldiers suffered badly) the division next took part in the Battles of Neuve Chapelle, Aubers Ridge, Festubert and Loos in 1915.
+After winter operations (in which the Indian soldiers suffered badly) the division next took part in the Battles of Neuve Chapelle, 2nd Ypres, Aubers Ridge, Festubert and Loos in 1915.